Key takeaways

 Since there isn’t any collateral involved, lenders are typically more selective about who they offer unsecured term loans to, especially if you want one with low interest rates.
 They also tend to ask the business owner to provide a personal guarantee.
 This is a promise to pay the loan back out of personal funds if the company defaults on the loan.

-Some lenders will also demand a Uniform Commercial Code (UCC) lien.
+Some lenders will also require a Uniform Commercial Code (UCC) lien.
 A UCC lien is a claim against your company’s assets.
 If your company fails to pay the loan, the lender will come after these assets to recover its losses.

 Types of unsecured business loans